UMMMM-GUYSSS/Freedns-link-checker/README.md

 How To use

 Setup
+Step 1 Install required depenices, pip install opencv-python and pip install pyautogui pyperclip pillow

-Step 1 go to https://live.glseries.net/ and create an account for it, after you create you account go to https://live.glseries.net/dashboard and create an api token write them down for later
+Step 2 go to https://live.glseries.net/ and create an account for it, after you create you account go to https://live.glseries.net/dashboard and create an api token write them down for later

-Step 2 download the python script replace Example_Api_Token with the token from glseries,
+Step 3 download the python script replace Example_Api_Token with the token from glseries,

-Step 3 In the same folder the python script is in add two txt files unblocked.txt and links.txt Unblocked links will go in unblocked.txt and links you wanna check go in links.txt
+Step 4 In the same folder the python script is in add two txt files unblocked.txt and links.txt Unblocked links will go in unblocked.txt and links you wanna check go in links.txt